root-project/web/manual/histograms/index.md

 ### Drawing a histogram with error bars

-You can draw a histogram with error bars.
+The following example shows how to draw a histogram with error bars.

 _**Example**_